-◆ Redirect Hostname (optional) - specifies an alternate hostname for the proxy.
-Redirect Hostname is not needed and is not used by Integrated Windows Authentication (IWA).
+• Redirect Hostname (optional) - specifies an alternate hostname for the proxy.
+Redirect Hostname is not used by Integrated Windows Authentication (IWA).

 By default, authenticating clients are redirected to the hostname of the Content Gateway machine.
 If clients are unable to resolve that hostname through DNS, or if an alternate DNS name for the proxy is defined, that hostname can be specified in the Redirect Hostname field.